ErpNetDocs/tech/modules/logistics/wms/how-it-works/document-flow.md

 The information is brough by generating Completed Document Fulfillment for the **WR** using the [R33563](https://docs.erp.net/model/business-rules/R33563.html) business rule.
 Note that, the rule will be triggered only if "Complete Parent Fulfillments" field in the WO's DocumentType is checkmarked.

 **(4) Once the WR's state is changed to Completed** it brings the fulfillment information (quantity, product, lot, variant) back to the **parent SO**.

 The information is again brough by generating Completed Document Fulfillment for the **SO** by another rule [R32687](https://docs.erp.net/model/business-rules/R32687.html).
 Note that, the rule will be triggered only if "Complete Parent Fulfillments" field in the WR's DocumentType is checkmarked.

+The WR is usually completed by the the warehouse dispatcher or manager.
+He can .....!!!!!!!!!!!!!!!

 **(5) Once the SO's state is changed to Completed** it generates a **Store Transaction (ST)** using the [LOG0207](https://docs.erp.net/model/generations/LOG0207.html) generation procedure.